basil08/basil08.github.io/content/about.md

 ## Brief Intro

 It is difficult to express exactly what I like because they encompass a lot of things.
-It was, perhaps, because of the precocious habit of reading books that I was lucky to develop.
+It is, perhaps, because of the precocious habit of reading books that I was lucky to develop.

 I want to be better than what other people think other people ought to be.
 Recently, I jokingly began describing myself as a cross between an autodidactic polymath and a Romantic.
 And that's a good working definition.